ChrstphrHll/npc_gen/students/Hartwen Galaeron.md

 # Hartwen Galaeron
 ---
 ### Description
-- Human Cleric from Beleriand
+- Human Cleric from Qualnis
 - 2nd year Diplomacy student in Alderden
-- shoulder length curly red hair that's messy, Pale Blue eyes, and Fair skin
+- short wavy green hair that's plain, Pale Blue eyes, and Fair skin
 - Is Plain and Childish, and has Involvement as their ideal

 ### Organizations